 The journey to FIVE12 STUDIO isn’t a straight shot, as most stories aren’t.
 Like most businesses, visions change as growth happens and revisions need to happen to accommodate them.

-Wednesday I blogged about changing your brand's name and what you should consider before doing.
+Wednesday I blogged about changing your brand’s name and what you should consider before doing it.

-What makes me happy, what gives me anxiety, what makes me extremely proud.
+What makes me happy, what gives me anxiety, which makes me extremely proud.

 I knew two things:

 I wanted to design and I wanted to do photography.